globaleaks/whistleblowing-software/documentation/setup/InstallationGuide.rst

   chmod +x install-globaleaks.sh
   ./install-globaleaks.sh

+You may install GlobaLeaks using Docker.
+Therefore check out the `docker` directory in our GitHub repository.

 At the end of the installation follow the instruction provided that should guide through accessing the :doc:`Platform wizard </setup/PlatformWizard>`.